bedwards254/born-digital-bootcamp/docs/creatingBags.rst

 Before you begin:
 -----------------

-* This workflow uses tools stored in Windows.
-If necessary, restart the Digital Archives Lab workstation and boot to the Windows hard drive.
+* This workflow uses tools stored in BitCurator.
+If necessary, restart the Digital Archives Lab workstation and boot to the BitCurator hard drive.
 You can find instructions on how to do this :ref:`here <BC_Windows>`.
 * Ensure that the Digital Archives Lab workstation is not connected to the Internet by unplugging the ethernet cable.

 ---------------